AngelosFikias0/AngelosFikias0/README.md

 **University of Macedonia** | 2022–2026
 GPA: 7.34 / 10

-Specialization in Information Systems, developing expertise in software engineering, infrastructure, data systems, and IT strategy.
+Specialization in Information Systems, developing expertise in software engineering, infrastructure, data systems and IT strategy.

 ---